Super salary sacrifice

 - You can’t access the money.
 Once you’ve sent the money to your super fund, you can’t access this money until you retire or reach your preservation age.
 So it’s important to ensure you won’t need the money to meet your financial obligations, such as rent, bills or in the event of an emergency.

 - Limits apply.
 There are limits as to how much you can contribute to your super, which are outlined below.

 - Not worth it if you earn below $37,000.
 If you earn below $37,000 your income is only taxed at 19%, so it might not be worth salary sacrificing as you’d only be taxed 4% less.

-Salary sacrificing is classed as a concessional contribution and there are limits as to how many concessional contributions you can make each year.
-Your concessional contributions can’t be more than $25,000 p.a., which includes both your salary sacrificed contributions and those made by your employer as part of the super guarantee.
+There's no limit on how much your can choose to salary sacrifice into your super.
+However, as salary sacrificing is classed as a concessional contribution, there are limits as to how many concessional contributions you can make each year.
+Concessional contributions are contributions made from your pre-tax income (not the voluntary contributions you choose to make directly from your bank account).
+Your concessional contributions can’t be more than $27,500 per year, which includes both your salary sacrificed contributions and those made by your employer as part of the super guarantee.

 How else can I make contributions to my superannuation?